momochi000/pomodoro_arcade/README.md

 ## CURRENT

-#### Going to index view should reset all the timers
+#### Dick around with the index view styling a bit

----

-## BACKLOG
+  + Need to indicate when the timer is in rest mode
+  + The timer index view and show view is still in raw developer style

 #### Add ability to show progress
-  + First do some design on paper as to how this should look.
+  + (DONE)First do some design on paper as to how this should look.
-  + First a simple how many of each pomo completed
   + Graph of pomodoros over time
   + Need some kind of calendar/history view.
 Realistically your goal is going to be something like 3 pomos per day per task.
 With this purpose in mind,